-- (19) Science, technology, and society.
-The student understands the impact of technology and human modifications on the physical environment.
-The student is expected to: - (A) evaluate the significance of major technological innovations in the areas of transportation and energy that have been used to modify the physical environment; - (B) analyze ways technological innovations such as air conditioning and desalinization have allowed humans to adapt to places; and - (C) examine the environmental, economic, and social impacts of advances in technology on agriculture and natural resources. - (20) Science, technology, and society.
+- (B) analyze ways technological innovations such as air conditioning and desalinization have allowed humans to adapt to places; and - (C) examine the environmental, economic, and social impacts of advances in technology on agriculture and natural resources. - (20) Science, technology, and society.
 The student understands how current technology affects human interaction.
-The student is expected to: - (A) describe the impact of new information technologies such as the Internet, Global Positioning System (GPS), or Geographic Information Systems (GIS); and - (B) examine the economic, environmental, and social effects of technology such as medical advancements or changing trade patterns on societies at different levels of development. - Comment (21) Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including digital electronic technology.
-The student is expected to: - (A) analyze and evaluate the validity and utility of multiple sources of geographic information such as primary and secondary sources, aerial photographs, and maps; - (B) identify locate places of contemporary geopolitical significance on a map; and - (C) create and interpret different types of maps to answer geographic questions, infer relationships, and analyze change: - - Comment (D) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, drawing inferences and conclusions, and developing connections over time; and - Comment (E) identify different points of view about an issue or current topic. - (22) Social studies skills.
+The student is expected to: - (A) describe the impact of new information technologies such as the Internet, Global Positioning System (GPS), or Geographic Information Systems (GIS); and - (B) examine the economic, environmental, and social effects of technology such as medical advancements or changing trade patterns on societies at different levels of development. - (21) Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including [electronic] technology.
+The student is expected to: - (A) analyze and evaluate the validity and utility of multiple sources of geographic information such as primary and secondary sources, aerial photographs, and maps; - (B) identify [locate] places of contemporary geopolitical significance on a map; [and] - (C) create and interpret different types of maps to answer geographic questions, infer relationships, and analyze change : [-] - (D) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, drawing inferences and conclusions, and developing connections over time; and - (E) identify different points of view about an issue or current topic. - (22) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) create design and draw appropriate graphics such as maps, diagrams, tables, and graphs to communicate geographic features, distributions, and relationships; - (B) generate summaries, generalizations, and thesis statements supported by evidence; - Comment (C) use social studies geographic terminology correctly; and - (D) use standard grammar, spelling, sentence structure, and punctuation; and - (D)(E) create original work using effective written communication skills, including proper citations and understanding and avoiding plagiarism. - (23) Social studies skills.
-The student uses problem-solving and decision-making skills, working independently and with others , in a variety of settings.
-The student is expected to:
+The student is expected to: - (A) create [design and draw] appropriate graphics such as maps, diagrams, tables, and graphs to communicate geographic features, distributions, and relationships; - (B) generate summaries, generalizations, and thesis statements supported by evidence; - (C) use social studies [geographic] terminology correctly; and - [(D) use standard grammar, spelling, sentence structure, and punctuation; and] - (D) [(E)] create original work using effective written communication skills, including proper citations and understanding and avoiding plagiarism. - (23) Social studies skills.
+The student uses problem-solving and decision-making skills, working independently and with others [, in a variety of settings].
+The student is expected to: - (A) plan, organize, and complete a research project that involves asking geographic questions; acquiring, organizing, and analyzing information; answering questions; and communicating results; - (B) use case studies and GIS to identify contemporary challenges and to answer real-world questions; and - (C) use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.